-The count stood again and dropped the revolver into the deep pocket of his dressing gown.
-"If you had not shot him," he continued, his tone unchanging, "He would have surely murdered us all in our sleep."
+The count stood and dropped the revolver into the deep pocket of his dressing gown.
+"If you had not shot him," he continued, his tone unchanging, "he would have surely murdered us all in our sleep."

 "Sir," his valet said, uncertainly.
 "Do you think the police will believe it?"

-"She doesn't have to be afraid anymore," Raoul murmured as he backed away slowly into his bedroom.
-"The demon angel is dead…"
+"She doesn't have to be afraid anymore," Raoul murmured as he backed away into his bedroom.
+"The demon angel is dead."

-Philippe scowled and gestured to another hesitant manservant with a lantern to join them outside.
+Philippe scowled and gestured to another hesitant manservant with a lantern to join him outside.
 "I don't know who this is, but…"

 "He is Erik!"
 Raoul's voice interrupted, floating back to them at the edge of a laugh.

-"Sir," said the second servant as he passed the lantern to the valet and used both of his strong hands to roll the body over where it lay.
+"Sir," said the second servant as he passed the lantern to the valet and used both of his strong hands to roll the body over.
 "He is not dressed like any burglar I've ever seen."

 The valet nodded and the count scrutinized the dead man's clothes.
 It was true.
 Aside from the conspicuous black cloak and the hideousness of the strange man's features, he was dressed as if he had just come from the Opera.